-Comparison with Javascript programs.
-Making a fair comparison with handwritten Javascript programs is hard.
-We are unlikely to match the performance of heavily hand-tuned programs.
-On the other hand, one may hope to match casually written Javascript code.
+Figure 15.
+Comparison of generated code with handwritten JavaScript code the other hand, one may hope to match casually written JavaScript code.
 We hope the following results will give an idea of where we stand, though they should be taken with a grain of salt.
-We compared the performance of compiled programs and handwritten Javascript versions of the same programs: bdd, fft, fib, raytrace and splay (figure 15).
-We translated the first three programs from OCaml and the last two from Javascript.
+We compared the performance of compiled programs and handwritten JavaScript versions of the same programs: bdd, fft, fib, raytrace and splay (Figure 15).
+We translated the first three programs from OCaml and the last two from JavaScript.
 In three cases, the generated program is only a little bit slower than the native version.
 This tends to indicate that the generated code is quite good.
-The Javascript version of raytrace creates a lot of objects for vectors and colors.
-The compiler uses literal arrays, which appears to be much faster.
+The JavaScript version of raytrace creates a lot of objects for vectors and colors.
+This is very natural as it allows to name the vector components.
+The OCaml version uses records, which are compiled to literal arrays.
+This appears to be much faster.
 The splay program performs quite a lot of string operations.
-We are at a disadvantage here, as we cannot use the native Javascript string implementation.
+We are at a disadvantage here, as we cannot use the native JavaScript string implementation.